python/cpython/Doc/library/sqlite3.rst

 :class:`!Row` provides indexed and case-insensitive named access to columns, with minimal memory overhead and performance impact over a :class:`!tuple`.
-To use :class:`!Row` as a row factory, simply assign it to the :attr:`Connection.row_factory` attribute:
+To use :class:`!Row` as a row factory, assign it to the :attr:`!row_factory` attribute:

 .. doctest::

    >>> con = sqlite3.connect(":memory:")
    >>> con.row_factory = sqlite3.Row

-Query results are now returned as :class:`!Row` instances:
+Queries now return :class:`!Row` objects:

 .. doctest::